History Of Our Veterans Program

 In 2004, the body of a homeless veteran was found along the banks of the Nashua River in New Hampshire.
 Staff from Harbor Homes was outraged and began researching ways to provide veteran-specific housing and supportive services to local servicemen and women in NH.
 The end result is known as “Veterans FIRST”.
 Read more to learn about the needs of homeless veterans, and how – with your help – Harbor Homes is working hard to end veteran homelessness in NH.

-In response to these devastating facts, Harbor Homes designs many of its housing, programs, and services to meet the needs of homeless and low-income veteran households.
+Harbor Homes believes in the “housing first” model as being the most effective way to eliminate homelessness among all of our vulnerable citizens, including our Veterans.
+Without a safe and secure place to call home, the complex reasons for the spiral into homelessness cannot be addressed and remedied.
+Harbor Homes designs many of its housing, programs, and services to meet the needs of homeless and low-income veteran households.
 Known collectively as “Veterans FIRST”, this unique mix of affordable housing, employment, and supportive services are evidence-based and nationally recognized best practices designed to end or prevent homelessness among veterans and their families who live in New Hampshire.
 Below is a brief overview of the program’s components.

 Veterans FIRST Transitional Housing